"

 Parole Rights

-Before the 1970s, parole officers had significant discretion in deciding whether to send a parolee back to prison.
+Before the 1970s, parole officers had broad discretion in deciding whether to send a parolee back to prison.
 However, the U.S. Supreme Court case Morrissey v.
-Brewer (1972), established that because revoking parole constitutes a loss of freedom, parolees are entitled to certain rights when facing the prospect of parole revocation and a return to prison.
+Brewer (1972) established that because revoking parole constitutes a loss of freedom, parolees are entitled to certain rights when facing the prospect of parole revocation and a return to prison.
 These rights apply even though parolees typically attend revocation hearings before a hearing officer rather than a judge.

 • Written notice of alleged violations